-Ideally, construction works should be programmed to minimise surface excavation works during the rainy season (April to September).
-All exposed earth areas should be completed as soon as possible after earthworks Λ have been completed, or alternatively, within 14 days of the cessation of earthworks where practicable. excavation of soil cannot be avoided during the rainy season, or at any time of year when rainstorms are likely, exposed slope surfaces should be covered by tarpaulin or other means Sediment tanks of sufficient capacity, constructed from pre-formed individual cells of approximately 6 to 8 m3 capacity, are recommended as a general mitigation measure which can be used for settling surface runoff prior to disposal.
-The system capacity is flexible and able to handle multiple inputs from a variety of sources and particularly suited to applications where the influent is pumped.
-Open stockpiles of construction materials (for examples, aggregates, sand and fill material) of more than 50 m3 Λ should be covered with tarpaulin or similar fabric during rainstorms.
-Measures should be taken to prevent the washing away of construction materials, soil, silt or debris into any drainage system.
-Manholes (including newly constructed ones) should always be adequately covered and temporarily sealed so as to prevent silt, construction materials or debris being washed into the drainage system and storm runoff being directed into foul sewers.
+, minimise season (A should be have been the cess excavation season, o construction works should be programmed to surface excavation works during the rainy april to September).
+All exposed earth areas completed as soon as possible after earthworks in completed, or alternatively, within 14 days of ation of earthworks where practicable.
+If in of soil cannot be avoided during the rainy rat any time of year when rainstorms are likely, slope surfaces should be covered by tarpaulin or ins. ^ pre-forme capacity, measure prior to dis to handle tanks of sufficient capacity, constructed from d individual cells of approximately 6 to 8 m 3 are recommended as a general mitigation which can be used for settling surface runoff sposal.
+The system capacity is flexible and able multiple inputs from a variety of sources and y suited to applications where the influent is aggregate should be rainstorms washing a ckpiles of construction materials (for examples, s, sand and fill material) of more than 50 m 3 covered with tarpaulin or similar fabric during s.
+Measures should be taken to prevent the tway of construction materials, soil, silt or debris rainage system. always be as to prev washed in (including newly constructed ones) should adequately covered and temporarily sealed so went silt, construction materials or debris being not the drainage system and storm runoff being not foul sewers. ^